Township Candidates endorsed by HT Democratic Party.

 Ward 2 Commissioner: Sheryl Forste-Grupp

-Forste-Grupp has decided to run for Ward 2 commissioner in 2021 because she believes the moment has
+Sheryl Forste-Grupp has decided to make a second run for Ward 2 commissioner in 2021 because she believes the moment has arrived in the township to make changes that will encourage a diversity of voices and transparency in policy-making.

-Forste-Grupp currently serves on the Oakmont Farmers Market Board, working to bring the farm to our local tables.
-In addition to serving on Haverford Democrats’ Committee for Ward 2, she is also a vice-chair and manages the Scholarship Committee, which recognizes two graduating seniors who have been outstanding leaders for the Democrats of Haverford High.
+Forste-Grupp currently serves on the Oakmont Farmers Market Board, working to bring local farm products to our tables.
+She serves on the Haverford Democrats’ Committee for Ward 2 and, as Haverford Dems’ elected vice-chair, she manages the Scholarship Committee, which recognizes two graduating seniors who have been outstanding leaders for the Democrats of Haverford High.
 Forste-Grupp teaches English at the Baldwin School and currently serves as the school’s Ninth Grade Dean.

-Forste-Grupp earned a B.A. degree, a Master’s degree, and Ph.D. in the decade between 1986 and 1996.
-By the academic clock, this sort of speed requires both tenacity and talent.
+In the decade between 1986 and 1996, Forste-Grupp earned a B.A. degree, a Master’s degree, and Ph.D.
+This academic speed testifies to her efficiency, tenacity, and talent.
 Since receiving her doctorate in Comparative Literature, she has dedicated her professional life to the classroom.
 A stint at Villanova University led to a decade at Episcopal Academy, where she chaired the English Department, followed by her current position of leadership at the Baldwin School.

 She and her husband, Dr. Stephan Grupp, have lived in Haverford Township for 25 years and raised their three children here.